Modern open office with glowing green and amber desk availability indicators, professionals collaborating in bright natural lighting

 Many teams fail to establish clear protocols for using booking systems collaboratively.
 Without agreed-upon practices for coordinating schedules or communicating workspace plans, the system becomes just an administrative tool rather than a collaboration enabler.

-Poor integration with existing communication tools creates friction in team workflows.
+Poor integrations with existing communication tools creates friction in team workflows.
 If the booking system doesn’t connect with calendar applications or team messaging platforms, it becomes an isolated tool that team members forget to check or update regularly.

 Insufficient training often leaves team members using only basic booking features without understanding how to leverage the system for collaboration.
 They might book desks individually without considering team coordination opportunities or workspace strategies that support their collective work.